united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/datamodel/messages/_index.md

 ---
-title: "Messages"
+title: "Unified Namespace"
 chapter: true
-description: "All available messages"
+description: "Describes all available _schema and there structure"
 weight: 1000
 ---